erb24/af2-dynamics/README.md

-GitHub repository for the manuscript ``Protein dynamics and kinetics directly from AlphaFold2"
+GitHub repository for the manuscript

+> Aranganathan and Beyerle, "Protein dynamics and kinetics directly from AlphaFold2"